mixbytes/audits_public/Lido/stETH on Optimism/README.md

 15. `TokenRateOracle` can be **paused and resumed** securely:
 There is a functionality that allows `TokenRateOracle` to be set on pause by the address granted a special role.
 It can be resumed together with providing the new token rate, which will be used as the actual one.
 All necessary checks ensure that there is a correct new token rate and rate update timestamp.

+Besides conducting a security audit, the same team of auditors completed deployment verification.
+The following aspects were thoroughly checked:

+1. Deployed contracts' bytecode matches the audited contracts' source code.
+2. All the deployed contracts are initialized correctly following [the upgrade specification](https://docs.lido.fi/guides/verify-steth-on-optimism-upgrade-manual).
+3. It is impossible to initialize any of the used implementations for proxies due to the use of the `Versioned` contract, which sets the contract version to `type(uint256).max`.
+4. Contracts utilize the correct Optimism messenger contracts.
+5. `L1LidoTokensBridge` points to the proxy on the Optimism network side, which uses the `L2ERC20TokenBridge` implementation, which would be upgraded to the `L2ERC20ExtendedTokensBridge`.

+***

 ## 2. FINDINGS REPORT

 ### 2.1 Critical
 Not found

+***

 ### 2.2 High
 #### 1. stETH liquidity problem